nereacanon/misty-skills/README.md

 # MISTY SKILLS

-This repo contains the skills for Misty being developed at La Pipa.
-Current efforts are directed towards two points:
+This code repository contains the skills developed by the [Bedrock](https://www.bedrockdbd.com/) Data Science team for Misty at [La Pipa]().
+Current working skills are:

-- External API integrations -> DialogFlow for chatbot capabilities

-- Microchip integration -> "culín de sidra"
+1. Misty camera streaming skill via VLC Media player.

+2. Misty basic welcoming skill based on already existing references.

+3. Original skill for welcoming based on person's name.
+Uses Google STT API on its backend to transcript the person's audio into text.